When you and your husband decided you’d stay home and raise the kids, it was a decision you both felt good about.

 You should be if you’re counting on the child support formulas calculated by the courts.
-The calculated amount of child support represents the minimum amount of child support your husband has to pay.
+The calculated amount of child support represents the minimum amount of financial support you and your spouse have to pay.

-Don't let a court or judge tell you how it’s going to be.
+Don't let a family law court or judge tell you how it’s going to be.

 And if you think you need a divorce lawyer to get you the alimony or spousal support you think you're entitled to, guess again.
 You might wind up spending so much on the divorce that there's no money left for you or your kids.